t1/logging-interceptor/README.md

   * `CONTEXT`: all MDC variables (like `%X`, but with colons instead of `=` between keys and values).
   * `ALL`: for all of the above, so you can log using json with the log pattern `{%X{json}}`.
 * Set `@Logged#repeat` to limit the number of log repeats, e.g. `ONCE_PER_DAY` will not repeat any calls until 24 hours have passed since the previous call.
+* Also works `@AroundTimeout`, e.g. when a EJB `@Schedule` fires... although we can't test it automatically in our Weld container.

 ## Examples ##